Smnk6/metadata-forensics-tool/README.md

 This is a real-world OSINT (Open Source Intelligence) and digital forensics technique:

-* **GPS in photos** → a journalist publishes a photo with location data embedded → their home address is now public.
+- **GPS in photos** → a journalist publishes a photo with location data embedded → their home address is now public

-* **Author in PDFs** → a company leaks a confidential document → the metadata reveals the employee who wrote it.
+- **Author in PDFs** → a company leaks a confidential document → the metadata reveals the employee who wrote it

-* **Editing history in DOCX** → an attacker reviews tracked changes and comments → finds sensitive internal discussions and author identities.
+- **Software version in DOCX** → an attacker cross-references the Office version with known CVEs → finds an exploit path

-* **Device fingerprinting** → multiple "anonymous" photos are linked back to the same camera/phone.
+- **Device fingerprinting** → multiple "anonymous" photos are linked back to the same camera/phone

-Real tools like [ExifTool](https://exiftool.org) do this at a deeper level — this project gives you the same concepts in a single HTML file you can understand line by line.
+Real tools like [ExifTool](https://exiftool.org) and `python-docx` do this at a deeper level — this project gives you the same concepts in a single HTML file you can understand line by line.

 ---

 ## How to run it

 **Option 1 — Just open the file**
 ```
 Download index.html → double-click it → opens in your browser
 ```

 **Option 2 — Serve it locally (recommended)**
 ```bash
 # Python 3
 python3 -m http.server 8000
 # then open http://localhost:8000
 ```

 **Option 3 — Deploy to GitHub Pages (free, shareable)**
 1. Fork this repo
 2. Go to Settings → Pages
 3. Set source to `main` branch, root folder

-4. Your tool is now live at `[https://yourusername.github.io/metadata-forensics-tool](https://yourusername.github.io/metadata-forensics-tool)`
+4. Your tool is now live at `https://yourusername.github.io/metadata-forensics-tool`

 ---